How to make the most of your 5 days in Seville

 Hot air balloon ride – Nao Vigía

 If you’re in this area on a weekend, I highly recommend the Nao Vigía, a tethered hot air balloon ride up into the sky above Sevilla.
 It is located in the Isla Magica theme park but is open even when the park is shut for winter.
-The experience lasts just under 30 minutes in total and offers some really great views over the city and surrounding area.
+The experience lasts just under 30 minutes in total and offers some really great views over the city and surrounding area (below).

 view of a yellow and blue hot airballoon with large basket as it lands